wamp-proto/wamp-proto/spec/README.md

 	[32, 912873614, {"match": "wildcard"}, "com.myapp..userevent"]

 In above subscription request, the 3rd URI component is empty, which signals a wildcard in that URI component position.
-In this example, events with `PUBLISH.Topic` e.g.
+In this example, events with `PUBLISH.Topic`

  * `com.myapp.foo.userevent`
  * `com.myapp.bar.userevent`
  * `com.myapp.a12.userevent`

 will all apply for dispatching.
-Events with `PUBLISH.Topic` e.g.
+Events with `PUBLISH.Topic`

  * `com.myapp.foo.userevent.bar`
  * `com.myapp.foo.user`